theMegaEXP/notegen/README.md

 ## What to Include in the MIDI File

 Every instrument will by default be a harp sound using the Minecraft dirt block.
-If you want to change the instrument, you will need to to change each instrument name in a DAW to a valid instrument name.
+If you want to change the instrument, you will need to change each instrument name in a DAW to a valid instrument name.
 You can look at the `instruments.js` file to see valid instrument names and their corresponding block.